Skip to content

 ARLAS Authentication

-For ARLAS, keycloak and ARLAS IAM authentications are supported.
+Keycloak and ARLAS IAM authentications are supported.
+See scripts/init_arlas_cli_confs.sh script for different connection configuration examples.

-To create a configuration using ARLAS IAM, the following parameters have to be set with your values:
+To create a configuration for ARLAS IAM, the following parameters have to be set with your values:

 • The IAM session url IAM_URL